 See also: Supplements You Need on a Vegan Diet

-Remineralize with vegan sources foods
+Remineralize with vegan food sources

 Eating acidic food items (such as sugars and starches) could make your teeth start losing minerals that keep their enamel strong and healthy.
 However, your teeth may recuperate lost minerals by taking in foods containing them.
 Food suggestions for remineralizing that are not vegan typically include dairy options.
 For vegans, the most effective food choices for remineralizing are listed below.

-To get calcium, which strengthens tooth enamel and builds strong teeth, eat beans and legumes including black-eyed peas and lentils; leafy greens such as broccoli, collard greens, kale, and spinach; almonds; and calcium-added orange juice or vegan milks such as almond, rice, or soy milk.
+To get calcium, which strengthens tooth enamel and builds strong teeth, eat beans and legumes including black-eyed peas and lentils; leafy greens such as broccoli, collard greens, kale, and spinach; almonds; and calcium-added orange juice or vegan milk such as almond, rice, or soy milk.

 It is also possible to strengthen your teeth by eating foods rich in potassium to control acid levels in your blood.
 In the absence of this control, excess acid can cause calcium loss in your teeth and bones.
 The best sources of potassium in vegan diets include bananas, avocadoes, prunes, potatoes, sweet potatoes, tomatoes, and chard.

 Vitamin D is a vitamin that helps your body absorb calcium (thus aiding in maintaining healthy teeth).
 The best vegan options include fortified cereals and the portabella mushroom.
 You can also assist your body in producing vitamin D on its own by spending time in the sun.
 Just ensure you wear sunscreen!
 It is also possible to take vitamin D or vitamin D supplements.

 Phosphorus restores the enamel on your teeth.
 It is available from vegan food items like lentils, pumpkin seeds, and soybeans.